MrSpock/godocsis/README.md

 go-docsis
 =========
-Implementation of basic CM oprations.
+Implementation of basic CM operations.
 Part of larger closed source project.
 Code is not using concurrency at the moment.

 Example that will fetch DS/US RF levels from CM: